KDAB/KDSoap/README.txt

 Get Involved
 ============
-KDAB will happily accept external contributions, but substantial contributions will require a signed Copyright Assignment Agreement.
+KDAB will happily accept external contributions, but substantial contributions will require a signed Copyright Assignment Agreement (see doc/KDSoap-CopyrightAssignmentForm.docx).

 Contact info@kdab.com for more information.

 Please submit your contributions or issue reports from our GitHub space at